Choose Your Engine Problems And Damage Help Topic Below

 Engine Problems And Damage – The Most Expensive Of all Repairs

-Knowing the facts regarding car repairs can be important, especially when considering the cost of your own repairs.
-If you’re like us, we’re curious about what problems are most common, and how much those common repairs normally cost.
-Let’s take a look at the top 10 most common repairs.
+So, Knowing the facts; regarding car repairs can be important.
+Especially, when considering the cost of your own repairs.
+If you’re like us; we’re curious about; what problems are most common.
+Also, how much those common repairs normally cost.
+So, Let’s take a look at the; top 10 most common repairs.

-Depending on the type of vehicle you have; the engine that is in it and the location of the oil leak; repair costs can range from as little as $150 to as much as $1200.
+So, Depending on the type of vehicle you have.
+The engine that is in it; and the location of the oil leak; repair costs can range from; as little as $150; to as much as $1200.

 Cylinder Head Replacement

-If you were to replace the entire cylinder head, it would only cost $200 to $300 on average for parts.
-With labor at about $90 to $100 per hour, this comes out to roughly $500 for the job.
+Consequently, If you were to replace the entire cylinder head.
+It would only cost $200 to $300 on average for parts.
+With labor at about $90 to $100 per hour; this comes out to roughly $500 for the job.

-If you have an older vehicle or more expensive vehicle, you probably have a cylinder head made of iron.
-Since iron is a more expensive material than aluminum, you might be looking at $500 just for the parts.
-The labor may also require more hours for this repair job to be done correctly.
-Therefore, you could be looking at $1,000 to repair a cracked cylinder head made of iron.
+But, If you have an older vehicle or more expensive vehicle.
+You probably have a cylinder head made of cast iron.
+Because, cast iron is a more expensive material than aluminum.
+Consequently, you might be looking at $500 just for the parts.
+The labor may also require more hours for this repair job.
+Therefore, you could be looking at $1,000 to repair a; cracked cylinder head made; of cast iron.

 Oxygen Sensor Replacements

-As your car ages, your oxygen sensor becomes worn; and is often due for replacement after 100,000 to 150,000 kilometers of use.
-A moderately expensive repair, oxygen sensors average around $250 to be replaced.
+So, As your car ages; your oxygen sensor becomes worn.
+And, is often due for replacement after 100,000 to 150,000 kilometers of use.
+A moderately expensive repair; oxygen sensors average around $250 to be replaced.

 Catalytic Converter Replacements

-Catalytic converters are designed to last the entire lifetime of your car; however, unattended repair issues in other components of the exhaust system; can cause wear and breakdown to the catalytic converter.
-New catalytic converters runs consumers $1,150 on average (yikes).
-While aftermarket catalytic converters are a cost-saving option, most owners rely on original manufacturers to receive standardized and trustworthy parts.
+Catalytic converters are designed to last; the entire lifetime of your car.
+However, unattended repair issues in other components of the exhaust system; can cause wear and breakdown to the catalytic converter.
+But, New catalytic converters runs consumers $1,150 on average.
+While aftermarket catalytic converters; are a cost-saving option.
+But, Most owners rely on original manufacturers.

-You shouldn’t ignore a thermostat repair – you car will either run under capacity or may damage itself under strain.
-Thermostat repairs average $210, but it’s better than complete engine failure!
+You shouldn’t ignore a thermostat repair.
+Your car will either run under capacity; or may damage itself under strain.
+Thermostat repairs average $210.
+But, it’s better than complete engine failure.

 Ignition Coil Replacement

-Often, there may be problems with ignition systems that aren’t caused by faulty spark plugs; which only warrant the replacement of the ignition coils.
-Luckily for these folks, ignition coil replacement runs only $236.32 on average; almost $150 cheaper than the combination of spark plugs and ignition coil replacement.
+Often, there may be problems with ignition systems.
+That aren’t caused by faulty spark plugs; which only warrant the replacement of the ignition coils.
+Luckily for these folks; ignition coil replacement runs only $236.32 on average.
+As a result, $150 cheaper than the combination of; spark plugs and ignition coil replacement.